josephalfred7/Teamify/README.md

 Skill level 2:  Professional Agile software development team facilitator
 Skill level 3:  Author of Agile topics
 Motivation:  Provide students a welcoming, unintimidating and easy-to-use means to share details about themselves and self-organize into teams that I can reference as a single source for student and team information.
-Frustrations:  Existing tooling is not user friendly for both Instructors and students.
+Frustrations:  Using Slack as a team formation tool is not user friendly for both Instructors and students.
 Students come to me with questions where answers could be provided upfront in the course.
+Also, it's difficult to discover who has _not_ been active or able to find a team.
+Desires/wants/needs: Wants students to find a team quickly enough that they have time to start developing their product vision in a condensed summer course.
+Also wants to encourage diversity of skills within each team.

 **User Personae for Students (fictional):**
 Name: Julia